No Samsung Portable Ssd is Connected Android: Quick Steps!

 - On your Android device, go to the settings menu and look for ‘Software Updates.’
 If any updates are available, make sure to install them.

-Verify Usb Cable Is Working Properly
+Verify USB Cable Is Working Properly

 Sometimes, the issue may not lie with the SSD or the Android device, but rather with the USB cable being used.